-House Privileges Agreement
+Heidelberg University Honors House

+Honor Code (link)

-I understand that the Bryenton Center is reserved for the use of students accepted into the Heidelberg Honors Program.
+I understand that the Honors House is reserved for the use of students accepted into the Heidelberg Honors Program.
 I realize that this privilege includes twenty-four hour access to the facilities.
 I also understand that I will not breach the security of the house by loaning my keys to anyone or by inviting non-participants in the program into the house without specific prior invitation from the program staff.

-In addition, I understand that misuse of the Bryenton Center facilities and equipment (telephones, computers, and so on) may be considered a breach of this agreement.

-I understand that the sanction for the breach of this agreement is loss of access to the Bryenton Center for the semester during which the breach occurred, the surrender of my keys to the center, and the defrayal of any costs associated with any damages to the facilities.

-I understand that I need to turn in my key to Krammes Service Center upon leaving school at the end of the Spring semester each year unless I have obtained prior approval from the Director of Honors.
-I understand that should I leave the Honors Program that my key must be turned in at that time.
+In addition, I understand that misuse of the Honors House facilities and equipment (telephones, computers, and so on) may be considered a breach of this security honor code.
+I understand that the sanction for the breach of this agreement is loss of access to the Honors House for the semester during which the breach occurred, the surrender of my keys to the center, and the defrayal of any costs associated with any damages to the facilities.
+I understand that I need to turn in my keys to the Honors House upon leaving school at the end of the Spring semester each year unless I have obtained prior approval from the Director of the Honors Program.
+I understand that should I leave the Honors Program that my key must be turned in at such time.

+Signature:

-Signature: Date:
+Date: